 • Use service-based architecture or microservices where it makes sense.

-Rails is fantastic for building monoliths quickly, and that’s usually the right place to start.
-But as your app grows, some parts like background jobs, file processing, or notifications, can become bottlenecks.
-When that happens, consider extracting them into separate services or even lightweight microservices.
-This lets you scale and deploy those parts independently, without dragging down the whole app.
+When your app grows, consider extracting some parts into separate services or even lightweight microservices.
+This lets you scale and deploy them independently, without dragging down the whole app.
 You can find more about monoliths and microservices in our recent blog post with real-world examples.

 No matter the size of your business, building an application that can scale is the key to keeping solid performance = delivering high-quality services to your customers and users.